 Skin Disease Associated With Malassezia

-The fungus Malassezia is thought to be a natural part of human skin flora.
+The fungus (yeast to be specific) Malassezia is thought to be a natural part of human skin flora.
 However, it is also associated with a variety of skin diseases.
 Some of the diseases associated with Malassezia are

 - pityriasis (tinea) versicolor